Simple app with authorization and session management

 Executor - needed for StaticLoader

-StaticLoader - loads static content from /root directory
+StaticLoader - loads static content from /site directory

 SessionStore - handy storage for information about sessions

-AsyncServletservlet - the main servlet which combines public and private servlets (for authorized and
+AsyncServletservlet - the main servlet that combines public and private servlets (for authorized and

 unauthorized sessions).
 As you can see, due to DI, this servlet only requires two servlets without their own dependencies